Minimum Convex Partitions and Maximum Empty Polytopes: Introduction

 Let $S$ be a set of $n\geq d+1$ points in $\RR^d$, $d \geq 2$.
 A convex body $C$ is \emph{empty} if its interior is disjoint from $S$.
 A \emph{convex partition} of $S$ is a partition of the convex hull $\conv(S)$ into empty convex bodies (called \emph{tiles}) such that the vertices of the tiles are in $S$.
 In a \emph{Steiner convex partition} of $S$ the vertices of the tiles are arbitrary: they can be points in $S$ or \emph{Steiner points}.
 For instance, any triangulation of $S$ is a convex partitions of $S$, where the convex bodies are simplices, and so $\conv(S)$ can be always partitioned into $O(n^{\lfloor d/2\rfloor})$ empty convex tiles~\cite{DRS10}.

 In this paper, we study the minimum number of tiles that a Steiner convex partition of every $n$ points in $\RR^d$ admits, and the maximum volume of a single tile for a given point set.
 The research is motivated by a longstanding open problem by Danzer and Rogers~\cite{ABFK92, BW71, BC87, FP94, PT12}: What is the maximum volume of an empty convex body $C\subset [0,1]^d$ that can be found amidst any set $S\subset [0,1]^d$ of $n$ points in a unit cube?
 The current best bounds are $\Omega(1/n)$ and $O(\log{n}/n)$, respectively (for a fixed $d$).
-The lower bound comes from decomposing the unit cube by $n$ parallel hyperplanes, each containing at least one point, into at most $n+1$ empty convex bodies.
-The upper bound is tight apart from constant factors for $n$ uniformly distributed random points in the unit cube.
-It is suspected that the largest volume is larger than $\Omega(1/n)$, \ie, it is $\omega(1)/n$ in any dimension $d \geq 2$.
+The lower bound, for instance, can be deduced by decomposing the unit cube by $n$~parallel hyperplanes, each containing at least one point, into at most $n+1$ empty convex bodies.
+The upper bound is tight apart from constant factors for $n$ randomly and uniformly distributed points in the unit cube.
+It is suspected that the largest volume is $\omega(1/n)$ in any dimension $d \geq 2$, \ie, the ratio between this volume and $1/n$ tends to $\infty$.